Polydectes

 Illustration from the book The Story of Perseus and the Gorgon's Head.

 In Greek mythology, King Polydectes (/ˌpɒlɪˈdɛktiːz/; Πολυδέκτης) is a king of the island of Seriphos in the Cyclades.
-Polydectes was the ruler of the island when the Argive princess Danaë and her infant son Perseus washed ashore, having being cast away into the sea by Danaë's father Acrisius, who was afraid that his daughter's son would kill him.
+Polydectes was the ruler of the island when the Argive princess Danaë and her infant son Perseus washed ashore, having been cast away into the sea by Danaë's father Acrisius, who was afraid that his daughter's son would kill him.
 Polydectes eventually grew enamoured with the beautiful Danaë, but did not dare approach her due to her grown-up son Perseus, so he attempted to get rid of him by sending him to fetch the head of the gorgon Medusa.
 Polydectes' plan was foiled as Perseus returned victorious, who then used the severed head to petrify Polydectes.

 Family

 Polydectes was the son of either Magnes and an unnamed naiad, or of Peristhenes and Androthoe, or of Poseidon and Cerebia.
 His story is largely a part of the myth of Perseus, and runs as follows according to the Bibliotheca and John Tzetzes.
 He was the brother of the fisherman Dictys, who succeeded him on the throne.